BardicDefense/purple-hack/README.md

   action.
 If you actually choose the Guard action, you impart a +4 bonus to AC instead of +2.
-- **Great-Weapon Fighter**: When attacking with a two-handed melee weapon, your critical hit range improves by 1, plus 1 per name level (e.g. you score critical hits on a natural to-hit roll of 19-20 at level 1, 18-20 at level 5, etc.).
+- **Great-Weapon Fighter**: When attacking with a two-handed melee weapon, your critical hit range improves by 1, plus 1 per Name Level (e.g. you score critical hits on a natural to-hit roll of 19-20 at Level 1, 18-20 at Level 5, etc.).
 - **Marksman**: You can fire into melee without penalty.
-Your ranged to-hit penalties are reduced by 2 points, plus 2 per name level.
+Your ranged to-hit penalties are reduced by 2 points, plus 2 per Name Level.
 Your rate of fire with small thrown weapons increases from 1 to 2.
 - **Read Scrolls**: You can read Mithric, as well as cast from scrolls containing spells from four schools of your choice; if an Arcanist, two of these schools must be the two schools you already know.
 This does not grant the ability to create scrolls.
 - **True Grit**: You may reroll failed death saves.
-- **Whirlwind**: +2 AC (and a further +1 AC per name level).
-Your melee attacks happen first before all other simultaneous attacks in the phase.
+- **Whirlwind**: +2 AC (and a further +1 AC per Name Level).
+Your melee attacks happen first before all other simultaneous attacks in the melee phase.
 You are not locked in melee combat unless in melee with at least three opponents.
-To gain these benefits, you must be able to move freely, not wearing medium or heavy armour, and cannot be encumbered.
+To gain these benefits, you must be able to move freely at at least Speed 30, not wearing medium or heavy armour, and not be fatigued.

 ### Mage Feats

 A mage can combine multiple feats on a spell.
-The spell adjustments from these stack (e.g. a _Silent Undeniable Magic Missile_ spell would in all ways be treated as a 3rd rank spell).
-A feat cannot take a spell over 6th rank.
+The spell adjustments from these stack (e.g. a _Silent Undeniable Magic Missile_ spell would in all ways be treated as a 3rd-Rank spell).
+A feat cannot take a spell over 6th Rank.

 - **Arcane Antipathy**: You dedicate yourself to rooting out practitioners of dark magic.
 You gain a +2 bonus to Saving Throws against magic, and